A probabilistic approach to drift estimation from stochastic data: Examples

-Figure \ref{fig:orbits} represent some typical SDE orbits that we was provided as input to the algorithms.
-The results of the reconstruction have been displayed in Figures \ref{fig:Hopf}, \ref{fig:l63}, and \ref{fig:L96} respectively.
-To further assess the accuracy of the methods, we compared the orbits generated by the true and estimated vector fields in Figures \ref{fig:Hopf_recon} and \ref{fig:L63_recon}respectively.
+The choice of noise levels do not have any specific design, other than providing an increasing sequence of noise levels.
+Recall that a higher noise level requires a larger number of data points to approximate the conditional expectation.
+The highest value of $0.5$ was chosen heuristically based on the size $\approx 10^4$ of the dataset being used.
+We next describe our parameter choices, and methodology for evaluating our results.

 \paragraph{Choice of kernel} Our choice of kernel in all the experiments is the \emph{diffusion} kernel \cite[e.g.][]{MarshallCoifman2019, WormellReich2021}.
-Among its various constructions, we choose the following :
+There are many versions of the diffusion kernel.
+We choose the following :

-Diffusion kernels have been shown to be good approximants of the local geometry in various different situations \citep[e.g.][]{BDGV_spectral_2020, CoifmanLafon2006, HeinEtAl2005, VaughnBerryAntil2019}, and are a natural choice for non-parametric learning.
-It has the added advantage of being symmetrizable :
+Diffusion kernels have been shown to be good approximants of the local geometry in various different situations \cite[e.g.]{CoifmanLafon2006, HeinEtAl2005, VaughnBerryAntil2019}, and are a natural choice for non-parametric learning.
+We go one step further and perform a symmetrization :

 where